ChiCubed/InformaticsNotes/chapter2.md

 cout << graph[0] << graph[1] << graph[2] << endl; // 100
 ```

+(If you want to initialise everything in the array to some other value than the default for the type, e.g. `0`, you'll have to use a for loop.)

 ## `#define` and `typedef`
 C++ includes a `#define` preprocessor macro.
 ```